 - This is a new site to me, but seem to have many high quality photos, is searchable, and allows you to sort photos by attributes such as dominant colour and orientation.

-- A searchable way to find all the free to use images on wikipedia.
+- A searchable way to find free images on wikipedia.
 Most of these require that you attribute the artist, so make sure to read the permissions.

 - These are also searchable sites with public domain photos, but I have less luck finding great photos than with the above group.

 - Flickr has millions of photos, and a lot are high quality, but I rank it a little lower because although some are public domain, many are not, and it can get frustrating sorting through them.